dmotz/trystero/README.md

 - `config` - Configuration object containing the following keys:

   - `appId` - **(required)** A unique string identifying your app.
-If using Firebase this should be the database ID (also see `firebaseApp` below for an alternative way of configuring the Firebase strategy).
+If using Firebase, this should be the `databaseURL` from your Firebase config (also see `firebaseApp` below for an alternative way of configuring the Firebase strategy).

   - `password` - **(optional)** A string to encrypt session descriptions as they are passed through the peering medium.
 If set, session descriptions will be